mycroftwilde/devil-steps-in-a-myth-system/ref_guide/reality/README.md

 So, again, our Myth System

 "It's Our Internal Catagorization and Reality interpretationn Lens System of Our External Reality Experience."
-There is probably more I need to add to that definition, but it will do for now.
+There is probably more I need to add to that definition, but for the time being it will do.

 ##